reitcircles-labs/cportal-docs/docs/multi-rev-admin.md

 ### Review Documents

-Thoroughly review each document, set the status to **Accepted**, and add any relevant comments.

 > **Note:** Both reviews are required for the asset to be approved.
 If only one reviewer completes the review, the asset cannot proceed to the NFT minting process.

 The image below shows an asset's document that has been reviewed by one reviewer.
 Therefore, the asset cannot yet be minted because the second reviewer has not completed the review.
 The purpose of the multiple review system is to ensure authenticity by having two reviewers verify the documents.